Is not Equal

 Can a system that fails 35% of all children really be considered a policy success?

-The green bar shows the percentage of pupils in England eligible for free school meals who a pass grade in GCSE English and Maths.
+The green bar shows the percentage of pupils in England eligible for free school meals who achieve a pass grade in GCSE English and Maths.
 The figure is 43%.
 For all other pupils the figure is 72%, as shown in the yellow bar.
 The difference, known as the “attainment gap,” is shown in the blue section next to the green.
 This has changed very little over recent years.
 The other blue sections show the 28% of all pupils, (in addition to the attainment gap), who fail to reach this basic standard.
 That's 35% of pupils in all.
 The data is from 2022-23.

 Eligibility for free school meals, which is tightly controlled in England, is a reliable measure of child poverty.
 Nearly a quarter of pupils are eligible, and a quarter of all children are identified by the government as living in absolute poverty.
 That’s over two million children in both cases.